Hammerspoon/hammerspoon.github.io/getting-started.md

 end)
 ```

 We have now bound a URL event handler for an event named `someAlert` that will show a little on-screen text alert.
-To trigger this event, in a Terminal, run `open hammerspoon://someAlert`.
+To trigger this event, in a Terminal, run `open -g hammerspoon://someAlert`.
 Many applications have the ability to open URLs, so this becomes a very simple way to automate Hammerspoon into taking some action.
 See the next section for a more concrete (and complex) example of this.
+Note that the `-g` option for `open` causes the URL to be opened in the background, so as to avoid opening Hammerspoon's Console Window, or giving it keyboard focus.

 ### <a name="karabinerurl"></a>Advanced automation of Hammerspoon with Karabiner and URLs